Dim25/fastrepl/docs/guides/argilla.md

 dataset_ds = dataset_rg.to_datasets()
 ```

-You want need to remove unnecessary columns and rename the rest to something like `input` and `reference`.
+You might want to remove unnecessary columns and rename the rest to something like `input` and `reference`.

 ```python
 input_ds = dataset_ds.remove_columns(